-No particular type of pram or pushchair is recommended if you are at risk of having seizures.
+No particular type of pram or pushchair is recommended over another if you are at risk of having seizures.
 But here are some suggestions for choosing and using one:

 - Choose a pram with a lot of padding, if there’s a risk you might push it over during a seizure – it could protect the baby if you fall.
 Alternatively, use a portable car seat/pram combination

 - Buy a safety brake that automatically comes on when the handle is released for the pram or pushchair.
-Epilepsy Action has details of companies that provide safety brakes
+Epilepsy Action has details of companies that provide pram security

 - If you become confused during a seizure, tie a label with some emergency contact numbers to the handle of the pram or pushchair

 Child carriers and baby slings

 The child might not be safe if you have a seizure while carrying them in a child carrier or baby sling.
 Before deciding whether or not to use one, you might want to answer these questions:

 - Do your seizures cause you to fall?
 If so, would this hurt the child if they are in a sling or carrier at the time?